juanha2/HollowFaith/README.md

 - Space: Jump (jump on enemy to eliminate him in only one action (It is dangerous))
 - Hold Space while in air: hover

-- J: Throw a rock to hit the enemies.
+- K: Throw a rock to hit the enemies.
 (You need two hits to eliminate them)

 ## Find this project's repository in: